 WAYS TO TELL IF YOU’RE IN A HEALTHY RELATIONSHIP

 No one is promising that it will be easy all the time, but being in a relationship shouldn’t feel like a chore.
 You should look forward to spending time together and go out of your way to make that happen.
-If you find yourself ignoring calls & messages, making plans without your partner or feeling relived when things get cancelled- it’s probably a flag that something isn’t right here.
+If you find yourself ignoring calls & messages, making plans without your partner or feeling relieved when things get canceled- it’s probably a flag that something isn’t right here.
 (On a related note: totally okay to answer the phone and say “hey I’m watching TV, folding laundry, or just having ME time.
-Catch ya later” – more on that next week)
+Catch ya later!”)

-Before we met, Sahir wouldn’t have been caught dead at a musical and I would have sold my first born before being dragged to a wrestling match.
+Before we met, Sahir wouldn’t have been caught dead at a musical and I would have sold my firstborn before being dragged to a wrestling match.
 But after some doe-eyed convincing and multiple chocolate chip cookies, we have been able to experience so many amazing things together.
-Currently we are on a crazy wait list for Hamilton tickets and are attending a Lucha Libre wresting match when we are in Mexico City this week.
+Currently, we are on a crazy waitlist for Hamilton tickets and are attended a Lucha Libre wrestling match when we were in Mexico City.
 Even if it’s awful, at least we did it together (pound fists here).